A reinforcement learning approach to rare trajectory sampling: Long time dynamics, large deviations and discounting

 To gain an intuition for why discounting works for large enough values, lets consider a slightly modified definition of the differential values.
 Truncating our earlier definition up to a finite time, we use the return up to that time averaged over time and an initial stationary distribution

 where $\lim_{T\rightarrow\infty}\bar{r}_\theta^T=\bar{r}_\theta$.
 We negate this average off the reward at each step to define our truncated differential values, finding

-where in the third line we have split the returns in to reach reward, summing over the possible paths up to each pair, with $P_\theta(x_{t-1}|X_0)$ used to represent the probability of reaching $x_{t-1}$ under $P_\theta$ by any path initiated from $X_0$.
-Introducing an importance sampling factor, we may then rewrite the value function in terms of a return which depends on the state being valued: given
+where in the second line we have split the returns in to reach reward, summing over the possible paths up to each pair, with $P_\theta(x_{t-1}|x_0)$ used to represent the probability of reaching $x_{t-1}$ under $P_\theta$ by any path initiated from $x_0$.
+Introducing an importance sampling factor, we may then rewrite the value function in terms of a return in which the rewards depend on the state being valued: given

 we have